Beginner15 min readUniversal

 Schneider Electric Timers Example for Sensor Integration

 Complete working example demonstrating Timers implementation for Sensor Integration using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Sensor Integration Control